SIGSEGV111/krenewd/krenewd.md

 - **KRENEWD_NOLOCK**: If set, allows multiple instances of the daemon to run simultaneously, mirroring the `--no-lock` option.
 - **KRENEWD_NOBLOCK**: If set, enables the `--no-block` behavior to proceed without waiting if initial ticket acquisition fails.
 - **KRENEWD_KEYTAB**: Sets a default keytab file path for authentication if `--keytab` is not specified.
+- **KRENEWD_JOURNAL**: If set, krenewd will also send all log messages to systemd-journal *in addition* to logging to stderr'.

 # EXAMPLES
 1. To run the daemon from your profile or bashrc, include the `--no-block` option: